griptape-ai/griptape/docs/griptape-cloud/knowledge-bases/create-knowledge-base.md

 ## Create a Knowledge Base

 You can [create a Knowledge Base](https://cloud.griptape.ai/knowledge-bases/create) by specifying which Data Sources you wish to include.
-Once created, you can [access your data](accessing-data.md) instantly.
+Once created, you can [access your data](accessing-data.md).